Marcel-Kitzbichler/json-server/README.md

 # json-server
 A simple way to read and write to a json file using a simple rest api.
+Read from it using a get request to localhost:port/api/(dataNumber) and write to it using the same url just with a post and the content you want to write in the body.
+It has no form of authentication, it should not be used connected to the open internet or for anything that has to be secure.
+It also can happen that some data gets lost so never use this for any kind of critical application.
+If theres isn't already a file named data.json it will create it by itself.